Flea, Tick & Worm Treatment for Dogs in Sydney: The Complete Guide

 On This Page

-The paralysis tick (Ixodes holocyclus) is the one we truly have to worry about.
-Found in the bushy areas we love, from the Northern Beaches to the Royal National Park, it injects a neurotoxin that can cause rapidly progressing paralysis and is often fatal if not treated immediately.
+The paralysis tick (Ixodes holocyclus) is the threat that should worry you most.
+It lives in the bush we love walking through, from the Northern Beaches down to the Royal National Park, and it injects a neurotoxin that brings on fast-moving paralysis.
+Left untreated, it’s often fatal.

-→ For a complete local survival guide, read our deep dive: A Sydney Owner’s Guide to Paralysis Ticks
+→ Read the full local guide: A Sydney Owner’s Guide to Paralysis Ticks

 Oral Chews